jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Delete: Requests the monaco editor to delete the selected text.
   - Clear selection: Requests the monaco editor to clear the current selection.
   - Select all: Requests the monaco editor to select all the text.
-# MarkdownCode > services > line parser
-- The line-parser service parses markdown lines and updates text-fragments in the project-service.
-- The line-parser service has an empty array called fragmentsIndex to store text-fragment objects.
-- The line-parser service has a function to create new text-fragments:
-  - Trims and converts the line to lowercase.
-  - Determines the depth-level of the text-fragment based on the number of '#' at the beginning of the line.
-  - Removes the '#' from the line and assigns it as the title of the text-fragment.
-  - Calculates the key for the text-fragment and stores it.
-  - Sets the 'out-of-date' flag to true.
-  - Asks the project-service to insert the text-fragment at the specified index.
-- The line-parser service has a function to calculate the key of a text-fragment:
-  - Uses the depth-level and title of the text-fragment.
-  - Loops through the fragmentsIndex array from a given index position.
-  - Prepends the title of each previous text-fragment to the result if its depth-level is smaller than the current depth.
-- The parse function of the line-parser service:
-  - Accepts a string and the line index.
-  - If the string is empty:
-    - Fills the fragmentsIndex array with nulls until the current line index if it's empty or contains only nulls.
-    - Finds the index of the first occurrence of the json object in the array.
-    - Calculates the index value of the line within the text-fragment.
-    - Adds empty lines to the lines field of the json object until the index value is reached.
-  - If the line starts with a '#':
-    - Creates a new text-fragment if there is nothing at the line index.
-    - Updates the title of the current text-fragment if it already exists.
-    - Moves lines from the old text-fragment to the new one if the index of the first occurrence is different from the line index.
-  - If the line doesn't start with a '#':
-    - Gets the text-fragment at the line index.
-    - Creates a new text-fragment if there is none.
-    - Updates the lines field of the text-fragment if it already exists.
-    - Appends lines to the previous text-fragment if the line changed from title to regular.
 # MarkdownCode > services > position-tracking service
 - The position-tracking service is responsible for tracking the text-fragment that the user is working on.
 - The service keeps track of: